bodo-ai/Bodo/docs/docs/api_docs/sql/ddl/alter_table.md

 ```

 ??? note
-    -  Note that BodoSQL does not yet support `DROP COLUMN` for Snowflake.
+    -  This operation is currently only supported for Iceberg.

     -  `DROP COLUMN` can be used to drop nested columns and fields of structs.